Easy Sourdough Bagels (Overnight Recipe)

 1. Mix Dough, Knead, Let Rise

 In a large bowl, combine the water, salt, and sourdough starter.
-Whisk well.
-Add the flour and honey, and bring the dough together with a spatula or slightly damp hands.
+Whisk well with a dough whisk or spatula.
+Add the flour and honey, and bring the dough together with a dough whisk or slightly damp hands.

 The dough will feel dry, shaggy, and stiff.
 Keep going!